dustbin96/Workflow-Orchestration-PoCs/SpringETL/SpringBatchResearch/README.md

     - [Code Example](#failure-handling-retry-old)
   - `JobOperator` interface provides various operations on a job notably **restart** and **stop** operations which require the job's status to be restartable and its `executionId` to be passed in.
   - `skip` and `noRollback` seems to have a conflict and lack of clarification as per <https://github.com/spring-projects/spring-batch/issues/3748>
+  - `ItemReaderBuilder` contain a method of `currentItemCount` which sets the index of the current item to be read.
+This can continue the job on where it left off.
+Have not tested this yet.

 ## 2. Chunk-based processing